 My grandfather spent two weeks in the military during WWII, during which he passed out during drills and battled a mysterious illness in the infirmary before being discharged.
 Before him, I had a great-grandfather and a great-grand uncle who served in the trenches of WWI.
-On my father’s side, my uncle Greg served in Vietnam after his ex-wife signed him up for the draft without his knowledge.
+On my father’s side, my uncle was on a Marine on a ship in the Caribbean during the Cuban Missile Crisis.
 Still, I don’t consider myself to be part of a military family.
 My forebears wisely made it a point to avoid getting shot at.
 Most of what I understand about the Armed Forces is by proxy.

 Much of my childhood was spent near Nellis Air Force Base and several of my friends had enlisted parents.
 On the morning of September 11, just a couple weeks after I moved to Flagstaff, a girl in my class broke down crying because she knew her father was going to war.
 Beyond these brief encounters, I know very little about military service.